nettymaza/curated-deals-cli-gem/README.md

 ```
 And then execute:

-    $ bundle
+`bundle`

 Or install it yourself as:

-    $ gem install curated_deals
+`gem install curated_deals`

 ## Usage

 To use, run ./bin/curated_deals on your command line.
 Choose the category of products you would like to see by typing their corresponding number.
-This will display a list of items from which you can also choose by typing their assigned number.
+This will display a list of items from which you can also choose from by typing their assigned number.
 After you make your choice, an Amazon.com window will launch displaying your selected item.
 Products you can actually buy!!

 ## Development